pesto-students/techswipe-backend-p5-team1-devanshu/Readme.md

 - Fork or directly clone this repository to your local machine
 - Run `npm i` / `npm install` to install all dependencies.</br>
 - Once the dependencies are finished installing, use the `npm run dev` command to start the server. </br>
-- Setup frontend by clocking this [link](https://github.com/pesto-students/techswipe-frontend-p5-team1-devanshu)
+- Setup frontend by clicking this [link](https://github.com/pesto-students/techswipe-frontend-p5-team1-devanshu)

 # Technology Stack